SMarquis85/C2-Porfolio/README.md

 > **(Challenge 2; CARL-VIRT-FSF-PT-04-2023, README.md 2023)**

-When my portfolio is being loaded you'll be presented with my name, my photo and a mini bio in the about () section.
-Links to my profiles on GITHUB and LinkedIN hve been added.
-A Contact Information link was added as well but will redirect you to the bottom of the page where my mobile number and email are displayed.
+When my portfolio is being loaded you'll be presented with my name, my photo and a mini bio in the **about ()** section.
+Links to my profiles on GITHUB and LinkedIN have been added to a navigation bar.
+A Contact Information link was added as well but will redirect you to the bottom of the page, when clicked, where my mobile number and email are displayed.

-GITHUB, LinkedIN and the image shown on my page (C1-Horiseon) will redirect the viewer, when clicked, to my professional social media profiles.
-The image will redirect the viewer to my first Challenge/Assignment.
+**GITHUB**, **LinkedIN** and the **image** shown on my page (**C1-Horiseon**) will redirect the viewer, when clicked, to my professional, social media sites and my first assignment.

 Let's not forget that when the page is being viewed on various devices and screens, a responsive layout that adapts to the viewport.
 The following preview shows the web application's appearance when viewed on various devices.